provena/provena/docs/getting-started-is/linking-identity.md

 title: Linking user account to a Person in the Registry
 nav_order: 3
 grand_parent: Information System
-parent: Getting started with M&DS IS
+parent: Getting started with Provena
 ---

 {: .no_toc }